mosip/commons/kernel/kernel-idgenerator-partnerid/README.md

 # Kernel Idgenerator PartnerID

 ## Overview
-This api provides funtions related to generation of Partner ID.
+This library provides funtions related to generation of Partner ID.

 ## Usage